apita1423/featherandquill_pp4/README.md

 ---

 ## Introduction

-Feather and Quill is my fourth project with Code Insitute.
+- Feather and Quill is my fourth project with Code Insitute.
 The idea for Feather and Quill came from my love for birds and books.
 I wanted to create a blog that will showcase the various topics between birds and books.
 It is a place where you could receive recommendations on books (mostly about birds), tips on bird watching, gallery of pictures that were taken, and events (future development).
 ---

 ## User Experience

 ### Project Goals

+- Feather and Quill's goal was to create a place where users would be able to access content through blog posts about various book reviews (especially about birds), tips on bird watching for seasoned birders to just beginners.
+Feather and Quill would also be a place where bird enthusiants can have a conversation through comments and the possibiltiy to add pictures of their birding adventures.

 ### Target Audience
+- The target audience for Feather and Quill is anyone who is passionate about bird watching and literature.

 ---

 ## User Stories

+Not all user stories have been implemented.
+They have been left for future implementations.

 ### First Time Visitor Goals